qingfengxia/cpp_numeric_cast/README.md

 `std::to_integer<TargetIntType>(std::byte b)`

-6. enum  `std::byte` is a `enum class`,    2 step cast **static_cast**,  cast if conversion exists, may and may not have compiler warning
+6. enum  `std::byte` is a `enum class`,    2 step cast

-  **dynamic_cast**, for safe, runtime-checked casts of pointer-to-base to pointer-to-derived.

-  constness: input parameter as const? always create a new on the left. rvalue

 7.  half precision float, standardized by IEEE754
 An open source version of half implemented has been incorporated into this project.